acidgenomics/dotfiles/dot_config/homebrew/brewfile.md

 ## Cask reinstallation

-Previously installed applications not managed by Homebrew intentionally error here, and there's no supported method in 'brew bundle install' to force an overwrite.
+Previously installed applications not managed by Homebrew intentionally error here, and there's no supported method in `brew bundle install` to force an overwrite.
 Instead, per app run this command manually:

 ```sh